Vasyl78/about_me/README.md

 # Tereh Vasyl

 ## Summary

-After studying the basics of front-end development, I am  begined learn back-end (Ruby and Ruby on Rails).
+After studying the basics of front-end development, I am begined learn back-end (Ruby and Ruby on Rails).Studying Ruby I begined with "Learn to Program", by Chris Pine.
+Pretty often I experience difficulties in resolving different issues.
+I think this might be connected to the lack of fundamental knowledge.
+I read books and documentation for Ruby and Ruby on Rails to close this gap.
 And now I am seeking for more complex projects and mentorship to keep improving my skills and learning new technologies and methodologies.

 ## Experience
 * Test task for "Ruby Summer Course" [Bus Tickets](https://github.com/Vasyl78/busticket)